josephjebin/MiROS_Example/README.md

-This is a practice project for developing an RTOS with instructions from the GOAT Miro Samek from Quantum Leaps LLC (can be found on YouTube)
+This is a practice project for developing an RTOS with instructions from the GOAT Miro Samek from Quantum Leaps LLC (can be found on YouTube).

+Under instruction from Miro Samek's RTOS course, I developed a preemptive (interrupt-based) priority-based scheduler for an RTOS, and this can be found in the diy_RTOS_preemptivePriorityBasedScheduler branch.

 # Sub-directories in this lesson:
 ```